gonciuu/gonciuu/README.md

 ### Flutter mobile developer 💙📱

-I'm a mobile developer with extensive experience in Flutter.
-My journey began with Android development, leading me to Flutter's versatile cross-platform environment, where I specialize in creating apps for both iOS and Android.
+I'm a mobile developer with extensive experience in Flutter, having developed numerous commercial applications.
+My journey began with Android development, leading me to Flutter's versatile cross-platform environment.
+Here, I specialize in creating user-friendly, efficient apps for both iOS and Android, tailored to meet the specific needs and goals.

 ### 🛠 Tech Stack